pedrovgs/Renderers/README.md

 **Renderers is an Android library created to avoid all the RecyclerView/Adapter boilerplate** needed to create a list of data in your app and all the spaghetti code that developers used to create following the ``ViewHolder`` classic implementation. **As performance is also important for us, we've added a new ``diffUpdate`` method supporting differential updated transparently.**

-This Android library offers you two main classes to instantiate or extend and create your own rendering algorithms out of your adapter implementation. ``RVRendererAdapter`` and ``Renderer``.

-**Renderers is an easy way to work with android RecyclerView/ListView and Adapter classes**.
-With this library you only have to create your ``Renderer`` classes and declare the mapping between the object to render and the ``Renderer``.
+With this library you can reduce your RecyclerView/Adapter/ViewHolder sometimes we copy and paste again and again.
+Using this library you only have to create your ``Renderer`` classes and declare the mapping between the object to render and the ``Renderer``.
 The ``Renderer`` will use the model information to draw your user interface.
+You can reuse them in all your RecyclerView and ListView implementations easily.
+Using this library you wont need to create any new class extending from ``RecyclerViewAdapter``.

 Screenshots